 The Beautiful Visit

-Beginning and ending with a visit to the same family, it is a novel full of love, loss, and the ever-lasting effect of war.
+Beginning and ending with a visit to the same family, The Beautiful Visit is a novel full of love, loss, and marked by the ever-lasting effect of war.

 Interesting and original . . .
 Howard has true imagination and a kind of sensuous power.
 She creates a wonderful atmosphere of uneasiness and oppression; she can also draw scenes with ironic brilliance: hers seems to me to be a remarkable talent.

 Antonia White, author of Frost in May, New Statesman

 Her talent seemed so effervescent, so unstoppable, that there was no predicting where it might take her